 Demographic characteristics, gnomonic and labor force characteristics (e.g., income, occupation), housing characteristics (e.g., type of housing unit, number of rooms), and health insurance coverage.

 The U.S. population, including the population living in group quarters.

 For a detailed description of the survey methodology, please see: American Community Survey: Design and Methodology, January 2014.
 Available at: http://www.census.gov/acs/www/methodology/methodology_main

 Response rate and sample size

-The annual survey sample includes about 3 million housing units and group quarters.
+The annual survey sample includes over 3 million housing units and group quarters.
 Response rates exceed 97%.

 http://www.census.gov/acs/www and related web pages.
 Accessed August 24, 2010.